MoldyLunchBox/snowcrash_CTF/level08/how.md

 level08@SnowCrash:~$ ./level08 token
 You may not access 'token'
 ```
-so what going to happen if we try to create anothe file and will just give the file a token name
+so what's going to happen if we try to create another file and will just give the file a token name

-it's not working its give us the same error and it's not the same file
+it won't work and it will give us the same error and it's not the same file

 let's try to debug the to see what happening